Buying a home together as a first-time buyer and existing homeowner

 Such arrangements provide transparency, clearly outlining each person's investment and rights, and greatly reducing potential future disputes.

-The panel solicitors recommend by Avant will be able to help you with this.
+As for organising these, the panel solicitors recommended by Avant will be able to help you with this.

 Choosing the right ownership structure

-Tenants in common allows unequal ownership percentages and the flexibility to leave your share to chosen beneficiaries.
+By contrast, buying a house as tenants in common allows unequal ownership percent-ages and the flexibility to leave your share to chosen beneficiaries in your will.

 Approved mortgage loan agreement application